In this section

 |Newer JAK-inhibitor drugs such as tofacitinib, baricitinib.|

 Co-morbidities can also put you at increased risk.
-Such as age > 70, diabetes, lung disease, high blood pressure.
+Such as age > 70, diabetes, , kidney impairment, lung disease, and high blood pressure.

-If you are at very high risk but have not been contacted please contact the rheumatology department so we can send you the relevant government letter.
+If you are at very high risk please see the link below which will take you to the government guidelines on shielding.

 Information on social distancing for Rheumatology patients